ajgramli/Arthur-Gramlich-Portfolio/README.md

-## Arthur Gramlich's Coding & Database Portfolio
+# Arthur Gramlich's Coding & Database Portfolio
 The contents of this repository are the python and database projects that I have built for my professional portfolio.

 To talk in further detail about my projects, message me at:
 email: ajgramli01@gmail.com
 LinkedIn: [My Profile](https://www.linkedin.com/in/arthurgramlich/)

+## Higher or Lower Game (Python) HigherLowerGame.py